7 Fun Stops on a Boston to Bar Harbor Road Trip

 If there’s anything you need to pick up for your trip or any outdoor equipment you want to buy, the Kittery Trading Post is the place for that.
 They have just about everything you can imagine and a few things you probably didn’t.

-Road trip stops to make in Kittery, Maine:
+Other stops to make in Kittery, Maine:

 Kittery, ME to Ogunquit, ME